 On Wednesday, the Illinois Department of Human Services announced it was launching a new campaign aimed at providing help and resources for residents who may be experiencing a gambling addiction.
+It’s the latest example of a proactive approach to problem gambling in Illinois.

 The program is called “Are You Really Winning?”
 The idea is that no win is worth an Illinois gamble losing respect, trustworthiness, or honesty.